 The workshop combines landmark site visits with brief talks by renowned experts, seminar discussion, readings and other presentations.
 Presentations and discussions of the readings will usually take up the first part of our daily meetings; on most days, visits to landmarks key to the reform movement will take place in the afternoon.
 These visits include the Broad Street Aqueduct, the Erie Canal, the Susan B. Anthony House, Mount Hope Cemetery, the Seneca Falls National Women's Rights National Historical Park and the Elizabeth Cady Stanton House.
 The readings for the workshop will be available online as pdf files or as photocopies sent by mail.

 To provide a scholarly context through which we might understand the reform movement and landmarks, some of the nation's leading scholars of reform culture and history will lead the workshop in discussion.
 Speakers for the seminar are: Erik Seeman, Professor of History at the University at Buffalo, State University of New York; Alison Parker, Professor of History at the College at Brockport, State University of New York; Carol Faulkner, Associate Professor of History and Chair of the History Department at Syracuse University; and Richard Newman, Professor of History at the Rochester Institute of Technology.
 The workshop director is Jose R. Torre, Associate Professor of History at the College at Brockport, State University of New York.
 Erik Seeman focuses on religion in early American history and is the author of several important books, including Pious Persuasions, which examines the rise of religious revivalism in and beyond New England; Alison Parker is a leading scholar of 19th century women's rights activism and the author of several books, including Articulating Rights: Nineteenth-century American Women on Race, Reform and the State; Carol Faulkner is a renowned scholar of women's rights reformers and the author or editor of several books, including Lucretia Mott's Heresy.
 Richard Newman has written extensively on abolition, including The Transformation of American Abolitionism, and a biography of Richard Allen, Freedom's Prophet.
 The director, Jose R. Torre, is the author The Political Economy of Sentiment, which examines economic and cultural change in early national Boston.
 He also edited a four-volume anthology, The Enlightenment in America, 1720-1825.
 He has previously participated in a USDE Teaching American History grant with Rochester area schoolteachers and administrators.
-In 2011 he co-directed a version of the Rochester Reform Trail National Endowment of the Humanities Landmarks of American History and Culture Workshop.
+In 2011 and 2014 he directed a version of the Rochester Reform Trail National Endowment of the Humanities Landmarks of American History and Culture Workshop.
 The workshop will also have a master teacher from Strong Museum, Sara Shaw, who has an M.S. in teaching and has led an Advanced Placement Conference on American History at Strong Museum for over a decade.
 Having worked with K-12 teachers in a variety of settings, from their own schools to museums, she will offer insights on ways to bring Rochester Reform History into teachers' classrooms.